timvgaming/linux-wine-everquest/installing-everquest-linux-mint-wine.md

 WINEPREFIX=~/Games/EQAscendant/eq3 winecfg
 ```

-Accept prompts to install Wine Mono and/or Wine Gecko if offered.
+- Accept prompts to install Wine Mono and/or Wine Gecko if offered.
 Wine may print warnings, noise or what even looks like errors while it's running — this is normal.
-When the Wine configuration window opens **(success signal for this operation)**, make only the following changes:
+The Wine configuration window should open **(success signal for this step)**.

+3. In the Wine configuration window make these changes:

 - Graphics tab:
   - uncheck everything.
   - Click **Apply**, then **OK**.
 - The wine configuration window will close.

-3. Install DXVK into the eq2 prefix:
+4. Install DXVK into the prefix:

 ```bash
 WINEPREFIX=~/Games/EQAscendant/eq3 winetricks dxvk
 ```

-4. Copy the EverQuest and patcher files into the eq2 prefix
+- Non‑fatal warnings or fixme messages are expected as long as the command completes and returns terminal to the command prompt. **(success signal for this operation)**

-- Create the EverQuest install directory inside the prefix:
+5. Create the EverQuest install directory inside the prefix:

 ```bash
 mkdir -p ~/Games/EQAscendant/eq3/drive_c/Program\ Files/eq3
 ```

-- Copy the game and patcher files:
+6. Copy the EverQuest and patcher files into the prefix:

 ```bash
 cp -a ~/Games/EQAscendant/EQ-game-files/. ~/Games/EQAscendant/eq3/drive_c/Program\ Files/eq3/
 ```

+- **Verify the file copy & paste succeeded:** Confirm the copy completed without errors.
+Browse to ~/Games/EQAscendant/eq1/drive_c/Program\ Files/eq1/ using your file manager or terminal.
+Confirm the destination contains many files and subdirectories.

+7. In this Step, we explicitly finalize first‑launch display containment before starting the game.
+This ensures a predictable, non‑disruptive first run.

-5. Enable Wine Virtual Desktop: Open Wine configuration for this prefix:
+- Enable Wine Virtual Desktop: Open Wine configuration for this prefix:

 ```bash
 WINEPREFIX=~/Games/EQAscendant/eq3 winecfg
 ```

 - When the Wine configuration window opens **(success signal for this operation)**, make only the following changes:
 - Graphics tab:
-  - Enable: Emulate a virtual desktop
+  - Enable: ✅ Emulate a virtual desktop
   - Set the desktop size to 1366×768
   - Ensure all other boxes are unchecked
   - Click **Apply**, then **OK**.
 - The wine configuration window will close.

-6. Install wine-mono
+- This containment step prevents full screen rendering during DirectX initialization and avoids display mode switching while EverQuest establishes its video state.

+8. Install wine-mono: Wine-Mono is Wine’s open-source replacement for Microsoft’s .NET Framework.
+The EQAscendant patcher is a .NET application.

 ```bash
 WINEPREFIX=~/Games/EQAscendant/eq3 wine msiexec /i ~/Downloads/wine-mono-11.0.0-x86.msi
 ```

+- Success is indicated by the wine desktop being visible for a few seconds and terminal returning to the command prompt.

-7. Launch the EQAscendant patcher, which will in turn launch EverQuest:
+9. Launch the EQAscendant patcher, which will in turn launch EverQuest:

-- Change to the EverQuest install directory:
+- In terminal, cd to the EverQuest install directory:

 ```bash
 cd ~/Games/EQAscendant/eq3/drive_c/Program\ Files/eq3
 ```

 - Launch the EQAscendant patcher:

 ```bash
 WINEPREFIX=~/Games/EQAscendant/eq3 wine EQAscendant.exe